-The following cases were heard in Northern Berkshire District Court Thursday:
+NORTH ADAMS -- The following cases were heard in Northern Berkshire District Court on Tuesday:

-* Ronald Archelus, 43, of Bracewell Avenue in North Adams, admitted to sufficient facts and was found guilty on a disturbing the peace charge.
-He was ordered to pay a $100 fine.
+* Kimberly Powell, 31, of 4 Crossey Place in North Adams, admitted to sufficient facts and was found guilty on charges of disorderly conduct and resisting arrest.
+She was ordered to pay $300 in fines.

 * Gerald Darling, 47, of 12 Spring Street in North Adams, was arraigned on a charge of violating a municipal ordinance by possessing an open container of alcohol in public.